Callan Park

-Callan Park, with the heritage listed name Callan Park Conservation Area & Buildings, is a 60 ha heritage listed site in Lilyfield, a suburb in the Inner West Council in the Inner West of Sydney, in the state of New South Wales, Australia.
+Callan Park, with the heritage listed name Callan Park Conservation Area & Buildings, is a 60 ha heritage listed site in Lilyfield, a suburb in Sydney's Inner West in New South Wales, Australia.

 Callan Park is located in the suburb of Lilyfield on the border with Rozelle to the east.
 It is situated next to Iron Cove on the northern side.
-The NSW Office of Environment and Heritage manages a large part of the site on behalf of Health Administration Corporation, a division of NSW Health; with the other precincts managed by the Ambulance Service of New South Wales and the Sydney Local Health District.
+The NSW Department of Planning & Environment manages a large part of the site on behalf of Health Administration Corporation, a division of NSW Health; with the other precincts managed by the NSW Ambulance and the Sydney Local Health District.

 The popular Bay Run runs through the park along the foreshore of Iron Cove.

 History

 In 1839, Crown Solicitor and Police Magistrate John Ryan Brenan made a series of purchases to acquire the Callan Park land, which he named Garry Owen Estate.
 Brenan built a house on the land overlooking the Parramatta River, which he named Garry Owen house, and this was a local centre for social life until his bankruptcy in 1864.
 The land was purchased by Sydney businessman John Gordon who renamed the property Callan Park and subdivided the land ready for auction as a new waterfront suburb.

 The entire area was purchased by the Colonial Government as a site for a new lunatic asylum.
 The main complex was completed in 1885 and continued to be used for patients until 1994.
 Sydney College of the Arts took possession of the building in 1996.
 The precinct, including several individual buildings and historic rock carvings were listed on the NSW State Heritage Register in July 2008.

-In 1918 the Government of New South Wales purchased the house and land of Broughton Hall, Lilyfield, adjacent to the original "Callan Park" property.
+In 1918, the Government of New South Wales purchased the house and land of Broughton Hall, Lilyfield, adjacent to the original "Callan Park" property.
 It was used as an army hospital during World War I.

-On 19 July 2011 Leichhardt Council (now Inner West Council) approved the Callan Park Master Plan, the Callan Park Conservation Management Plan and the Callan Park Plan of Management.
+On 19 July 2011, Leichhardt Council (now Inner West Council) approved the Callan Park Master Plan, the Callan Park Conservation Management Plan and the Callan Park Plan of Management.
 The plans were submitted to the New South Wales State Government on 11 November 2011.

-In 2017 the Inner West Council called for "the long awaited adoption of its award-winning Callan Park Master Plan more than five years after it was first handed over to the State Government."
+In 2017, the Inner West Council called for "the long awaited adoption of its award-winning Callan Park Master Plan more than five years after it was first handed over to the State Government."
 The former mayor of the council, Darcy Byrne, stated that the onus was on the State Government to act "before the erosion of facilities within Callan Park pass the point of no return."
 He also stated that "with Sydney University vacating the Kirkbride complex local people will rightly be concerned that those magnificent sandstone buildings are about to become derelict."

 In 2020, Sydney College of the Arts (SCA) moved from Callan Park to the main campus of Sydney University, taking up residence in the Old Teachers College building.

+Callan Park was used as a primary location for the fictional colony 'Port Victory' in the 2023 period TV drama The Artful Dodger.